SBoudrias/mem-fs-editor/README.md

 Optionally, pass an `options.process` function (`process(contents)`) returning a string or a buffer who'll become the new file content.
 The process function will take a single contents argument who is the copied file contents as a `Buffer`.

+`from` can be a glob pattern that'll be match against the file system.
+If that's the case, then `to` must be an output directory.

 ### `#copyTpl(from, to, context, [settings])`

 Copy the `from` file and parse its content as an underscore template where `context` is the template context.